TassianaMilka/Project-Write/Write text/Operating System/README.md

 # What are the differences  Windows, Linux and macOS?

-Windows is open source, Linux is open source and macOs is more used in other countries than in Brazil,because the price is the highest.
+Windows is code closed, Linux is code open and macOs is more used in other countries than in Brazil and other places,because the price is the highest.

 # Which one is most used?